 Both boards had a ½” inch wide cove stripe inlay along the top and bottom, which I carefully painted with Total Boat metallic gold paint.
-This actually contains copper dust to give it it’s gold color, but the heavier metal sinks to the bottom of the tin, so it needs constant vigorous stirring.
+This actually contains copper dust to give it its gold color, but the heavier metal sinks to the bottom of the tin, so it needs constant vigorous stirring.
 Rather than stir the paint with a wooden stirrer which Jamestown Distributors includes with every paint order, (along with a mixing pot, gloves and a filter), I wetted my ½” inch brush from the thicker paint in the bottom of the tin, using the stirrer.
 This gave me more gold on the brush, but it still took four coats to produce the simulated gold leaf effect I wanted, which was very striking against the dark blue background.

 Finally I painted two coats of Total Boat clear varnish over the whole board, which further increased the shine of the gold paint.

-For the actual name BRITANNIA I purchased nine gold colored 4” inches high moulded acrylic letters from www.buysignletters.com.
+For the actual name Britannia I purchased nine gold colored 4” inches high moulded acrylic letters from www.buysignletters.com.
 At $12.00 each they were not cheap, but the gold color is impregnated into the acrylic moulding and I was assured they will never tarnish.
 I ordered my letters to be fitted with threaded nylon bushes in the back of each letter to enable them to be fastened through the boards with 3/16” inch stainless steel set screws.
-The company offer other methods of fixing the letters to any type of stern or board.
+The company offer other methods of fixing the letters to any type of transom or board.
 There is stud mounting, wire mounting, flange mounting and outside brackets.

 I first made a template of each letter by tracing the outline on art board and cutting them out, then I pressed through the template with a pencil to mark the position of the studs.
 I then aligned each template evenly on the curved boards and marked the center of the stud holes.
 I drilled through with a ¼” inch drill and fastened the letters to the board from the back.

 As an added adornment I bought a set of four ornamental appliqués for $16.65 from Home Depot’s website.
-The two larger scrolls were for the name board and the smaller scrolls were for the port-of-call board.
+The two larger scrolls were for the name board and the smaller ones for the port-of-call board.
 They are made from ¼” inch thick plywood, so they had to be thoroughly waterproof sealed, first with epoxy undercoat, then gold painted, before being glued to the boards with epoxy adhesive.

-When both boards were screwed tightly back where they came from there remained a total of 29 screw heads to be filled in and smoothed into the cove stripes, then painted over with gold.
+When both boards were screwed tightly back where they came from, there remained a total of 29 screw heads to be filled in and smoothed into the cove stripes, then painted over with gold.
 I am a believer in “not spoiling the ship for two pennyworth of tar” or effort.
 After removing excess caulk with a sharp knife, the job was done.